gilnam74/vex-sneppet/Programming-basics.md

 Variable — is a container served to store data.
 Imagine a variable like a box with coins (or any other volume with any other items of the same type inside).

 The current variable can hold only one data type.
 For example, you can`t store integer and string in one variable.
 In other words, each data type requires its own variable.

+In VEX when you create (declare) a variable you should define data type and variable name:

+//

 ## Commands
 A **command** is the **smallest fraction of a program** which performs a specific task.
 The definition of command may look almost the same as a program definition, but the program is a more general concept.
 In other words, a program consists of the commands.
 You can imagine commands as bricks which form the block of the program.